malapashish/chatz/README.md

 * [Status](#status)

 ## General info
 The project is a simple chat application built using React.
 For backend Firebase is used.
 React routing is also used for routing.
 For styling along with personal styles bootstrap is used.
-For authentication Google Auth is used provided by Firebase.
+For authentication Google Auth provided by Firebase is used.

 ## Screenshots